 Holding back hurts

 In my experience, many organisational units develop and introduce new initiatives on the premise of “think before you speak”.
 Managers and experts have a dialogue among a very small group of people.
 A new process or work instruction is then released to the organisation as “the new way of working” with continuous improvements.
-Yes, there will be training and an opportunity for feedback afterwards.
+Yes, there will be training and an opportunity for feedback afterward.

-However, their change management work and the search for continuous improvements only starts now.
+However, their change management work and the search for continuous improvements only start now.
 “Change” management becomes about changing people’s attitudes and behaviours so it matches the official view or party line.
 This is hardly very inspiring.
 No wonder 70% of all change initiatives fail.

 I know of cases where new processes were introduced as hardback books of 200 plus pages.
 This is not exactly a format that suggests an open dialogue or collaborative approach.
 It screams the Soviet Union!
 It certainly doesn’t invite people to give feedback and contribute to the processes through continuous improvements.
 The format says, “this is written in stone”.